tylerdotrar/Example-mdBook/README.md

 # Example-mdBook
-This is a simple repostory that was made to teach myself (and anyone else) how to easily create a **Github Pages mdBook Workflow** utilizing custom domains.
+This is a simple repostory that was made to teach myself (and anyone else) how to easily create a **mdBook Github Page Workflow** utilizing custom domains.

 - **Live Site:** https://example.hotbox.zip